Tamarawillis44/RockpaperScissors/README.md

 # Rock-paper-Scissors

 This Python program allows users to play a simple game of "Rock, Paper, Scissors" against the computer.
 This project is from
-@Freecodecamp Youtube - 12 beginner Python projects.
+@FreeCodeCamp Youtube - 12 beginner Python projects.
 The original projects shows if you won or lost against the computer but never shows the computer answer. i added an ```" f string " ```to the ```"if statements"```to get the computers response.

 ``` Python